From blog to book

 But, aside from the possible copyright and intellectual property-related issues, simply copying and pasting a whole load of stuff and expecting to end up with something that will actually work when it’s needed is an object lesson in self-delusion.
 Because, whilst the copier and paster might end up with something that, at first sight, looks the part, the proof of the pudding, as they say, is in the eating.
 And the proof of the business continuity pudding (or plan, as it’s more usually called) is in the capability that underpins it.
 And no amount of copying, pasting, re-formatting and prettying up is going to address that small matter.

 Back to my new book.
 After all, I’d be daft to pass up the opportunity for some shameless self-promotion.
 And if I can’t shamelessly promote my own stuff on my own blog site where can I?

-The book is called “Ski Boots and Celery”, after one of my favourite blogs, and it’ll be available soon (don’t worry, I’ll let you know when), at which point I’d be eternally grateful if you could find it within yourself to support a struggling author – with a wife, two teenagers and a spaniel to feed – by downloading it.
+The book is called ‘Ski Boots and Celery’, after one of my favourite blogs, and it’s available as a downloadable e-book here.
+I’d be eternally grateful if you could find it within yourself to support a struggling author – with a wife, two teenagers, a spaniel and several chickens to feed – by buying it.
 Obviously I’d quite like it if you then read it rather than just putting it on your bookshelf next to your unread copied and pasted business continuity plan!

 Watch this space.

-PS I’m offering a free copy of “Ski Boots and Celery” to the first five of my blog readers who are willing to read it and write a short review.
-If you’re interested either post a reply or e-mail me at firstname.lastname@example.org
+PS I’m offering a free copy of ‘Ski Boots and Celery’ to any of my blog readers who are willing to read it and write a short review.
+If you’re interested either post a reply or e-mail me at email@example.com

 Agree?
 Disagree?
 Want to share your own thoughts or opinions?